noam-sol/quickwit/docs/configuration/index-config.md

 This page describes how to configure an index.

-In addition to the `index_id`, the index configuration lets you define five items:
+In addition to the `index_id`, the index configuration lets you define six items:

 - The **index-uri**: it defines where the index files should be stored.
 - The **doc mapping**: it defines how a document and the fields it contains are stored and indexed for a given index.
 - The **indexing settings**: it defines the timestamp field used for sharding, and some more advanced parameters like the merge policy.
 - The **search settings**: it defines the default search fields `default_search_fields`, a list of fields that Quickwit will search into if the user query does not explicitly target a field.
 - The **retention policy**: it defines how long Quickwit should keep the indexed data.
 If not specified, the data is stored forever.
+- The **storage credentials**: it defines authentication information for storage access, like AWS IAM role ARNs and External IDs.

 Configuration is set at index creation and can be changed using the [update endpoint](../reference/rest-api.md) or the [CLI](../reference/cli.md).